iseitz/ISeitz/README.md

 ##  Hello world!
 Welcome to Irina's GitHub!

 <p><img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="40">
-I'm a junior Ruby on Rails developer who embarked on this coding journey through the Launch Academy bootcamp, and I haven't looked back since.
-My experience includes working with and maintaining a robust and very custom Monolithic system for a non-profit company tied to education and conferences.
+I'm a junior Ruby on Rails developer who embarked on this coding journey through the Launch Academy Boot Camp, and I haven't looked back since.
+My experience includes maintaining a very custom Monolith system for an engineering education and conferences non-profit.
 There I've honed my skills in <b>Ruby on Rails, SQL, Javascript, CSS, and HTML</b>, with a primary focus on backend development.
-I was the brain part of the system data migration that happened while the company was trying to walk away from the monolithic structure to the microservices, so I am now quite good with the <b>PostgreSQL</b> databases.
+I implemented a full data migration of the system that happened while the company was walking away from the monolithic structure to the microservices, so I am now quite good with <b>PostgreSQL</b> databases.
 I have also tackled numerous website maintenance tasks and bug fixes.</p>

 <p>
 🌍
-With extensive remote work experience, I've learned to adapt quickly to different environments and thrive in collaborative settings.
+With extensive remote work experience, I've learned to quickly adapt to different environments and thrive in virtual collaboration.
 Communication is my forte, and I enjoy both learning and teaching.
 I have a knack for explaining complex topics in simple and easy-to-understand terms.
 Outside of coding, I have a passion for photography, learning new languages, and exploring new places, making me an enthusiastic traveler and a versatile team player.</p>

 <p>
 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="40">
-I am presently dedicated to the development of my passion project, <b>"Girlveloper"</b>, a comprehensive platform designed for both teaching and learning.
-This endeavor is meticulously crafted using Ruby on Rails.
-My ultimate goal is to contribute to the empowerment of underrepresented minorities in tech in the tech industry.
-My aspiration is to provide them with the resources and education needed to thrive in the world of coding and technology.</p>
+I am presently dedicated to my passion project, <b>"Girlveloper"</b>, a comprehensive platform designed for teaching and learning. <b>"Girlveloper"</b> is crafted using Ruby on Rails.
+My goal is to empower underrepresented minorities in tech in the tech industry by providing the resources and education to thrive in the world of coding and technology.</p>

  <br/>
 <hr></hr>